ianding1/ianding1.github.io/_posts/2019-09-13-bash-programming-tutorial.md

 Read a line and store it as an array.
 If the input is `foo bar`, then the array will contains two elements, one is `foo` and the other `bar`.

+### Process line by line

 ```bash
 while read line ; do
   echo "$line"
 done
 ```

-Read line by line from the standard input until reaching end of file or the user presses `Ctrl-D`.
+Read line by line from standard input until reaching end of file or the user presses `Ctrl-D`.

+### Read from redirected input

 ```bash
 cat orders.txt | while read customer product ; do